WebOrigami/docs/src/content/framework/intro5.md

 The entire deep graph of strings is concatenated in depth-first order to produce the final result, which is served as `index.html`.

-If you now visit `index.html` in the served site, you should see a bulleted list of names.
+<span class="tutorialStep"></span> Visit or fresh the `src` route in the served site.
+You should see a bulleted list of names.

 ## Flesh out the index page template

 Now that you have a working index page, flesh it out with more elements.

-From the `assets` folder, move or copy the `index.ori` template into the `src` folder.
+<span class="tutorialStep"></span> From the `assets` folder, move or copy the `index.ori` template into the `src` folder.

 ```html
 {{ intro/index.ori }}